 Folding saws may seem like just another piece of gear to stuff in an already overflowing pack, but like everything else, they’re essential for solving common problems in the woods.
-A great saw keeps you prepared without weighing you down.
-We’ve put together a guide on the folding saws specifically for hunters and outdoorsmen and finished it off with our favorites.
+A great folding saw keeps you prepared without weighing you down.
+We’ve put together a guide on folding saws specifically for hunters and outdoorsmen and finished it off with our favorites.

 Our Picks – The Best Folding Saw

-- Mossy Oak Folding Saw– “With three different blades, there’s not much you can’t do with this saw.
+- Mossy Oak Folding Saw– “With three different blades, there’s not much you can’t do with this folding saw.
 Best for survivalists and extreme hunters.”

-- Wicked Tree Gear Wicked Tough Handsaw – “This high-end saw gets the job done day in and day out.
+- Wicked Tree Gear Wicked Tough Handsaw – “This high-end folding saw gets the job done day in and day out.
 Great for professionals.”